monoxit/MI100firmware/README.md

 ## MI100 Firmware
-This software written in an Arduino sketch.
+This software is written in an Arduino sketch.
 It runs on an ATTiny1634 based simple two motors robot MI100.

 ## Motivation
 MI100 is a simple wireless robot.
 It has a PIEZO, a full color LED, light sensor (optional) and two motors.